00lhagen/Urban-Heat-Islands/README.md

 Make sure that the path to the GRASS7 folder is set, by going in the menu under prosessing.

-Go into the Terminal and execute the command “gdalinfo”, it the answer is “command not found” execute these two commands so set the path.
+Go into the Terminal and execute the command “gdalinfo”, if the answer is “command not found” execute these two commands so set the path.
 Make sure to name the right QGis version.

 ```shell
 export PROJ_LIB="/Applications/QGIS-LTR.app/Contents/Resources/proj"
 export PATH=/Applications/QGIS-LTR.app/Contents/MacOS/bin:$PATH
 ```

+ The MacOS users also need to install GRASS Gis additionally from [here](https://grass.osgeo.org/download/mac/).

 **Linux:**